edavgaun/RCEL_506/Module 3/Information.md

 # Reference
 Farronato, C., MacCormack, A., & Mehta, S. (2018).
 Innovation at uber: The launch of express pool.
 Harvard Business School Case, 620, 062.

+# USA Housing Listings

+Craigslist is the world's largest collection of privately sold housing options